becathey/apod-image-gallery/README.md

 Builds the app for production to the `build` folder.\
 It bundles React in production mode and optimizes the build for best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.
-The app is ready to be deployed!

 See [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.